bestwebsoft/realty-wordpress-plugin/readme.txt

 * NEW: Ability to add Sale Rent Widget into a site.

 == Upgrade Notice ==

+= V1.0.3 =
+Ability to restore settings to defaults.
+We fixed errors in the database recording when updating.
+We added a field validation in the admin panel.

 = V1.0.2 =
 We updated all functionality for wordpress 4.2.2.